fmrtl73/katacoda-scenarios-1/px-mysql/intro.md

 ### Other things you should know

-To learn more about how why running PostgreSQL on Portworx is a great idea take a look at the following links:
+To learn more about how why running MySQL on Portworx is a great idea take a look at the following links:
 * [Introduction to Portworx](https://portworx.com/products/introduction/)
 * [Customer Stories](https://portworx.com/customers/)
 * [STORK open source project](https://portworx.com/stork-storage-orchestration-kubernetes/).